Darkmintis/Flint/README.md

-# OneTap Tools - All-in-One Developer Toolkit
+# 1Tap Tools - All-in-One Developer Toolkit

 > **Private & Proprietary** - Internal use only

 ## 🚀 Overview

-OneTap Tools is a modern, fast, and beautiful collection of developer utilities built with Next.js 15, React 19, and TypeScript.
-It provides essential tools for encoding, decoding, formatting, and generating content - all in one convenient location.
+1Tap Tools is a modern, fast, and beautiful collection of developer utilities built with Next.js 15, React 19, and TypeScript.
+It provides **50+ essential tools** for encoding, decoding, formatting, and generating content - all in one convenient location with a stunning, responsive UI.

 ## ✨ Features